 "The way he catches the ball out of the backfield and the weapon he is as a receiver, I think he could end up being one of the better all-around backs in the NFL when you look at being a complete player," Keim explained.
 "A guy that's not subbed for in third-down situations, a guy that can play every snap and can be such a weapon in every phase of the game."

 Venerable Cardinals offensive consultant Tom Moore has compared Johnson to Hall of Famer Franco Harris for his unique combination of size, speed, power and receiving ability.
-That package was on display in the postseason, as Johnson revealed that the Packers started shadowed him with a linebacker, switched to a safety and ultimately resorted to double-covering him by the end of Arizona's thrilling Divisional Round victory.
+That package was on display in the postseason, as Johnson revealed that the Packers started shadowing him with a linebacker, switched to a safety and ultimately resorted to double-covering him by the end of Arizona's thrilling Divisional Round victory.

 Beyond the obvious physical gifts, Keim raved about Johnson as "great young man" who is already "highly though of" in the organization.